 Picture

-Near the airport is Green Island Lighthouse.
+Near the airport is Green Island Lighthouse

 Picture

-Unfortunately due to the pandemic no one was allowed inside when we visited.
+Unfortunately, no one was allowed inside when we visited.
 But even if you could go inside, they will not let visitors walk to the top of the lighthouse.

 Picture